-pressing societal challenges through the development of products, services and processes and also by nurturing innovative, entrepreneurial individuals.
-A KIC connects excellence-driven innovation hubs, the Co-location Centres2, to become leading centres of excellence, competing and collaborating with other innovation hubs across the world.
+An EIT KIC promotes connectivity at all levels.
+It is an integrated partnership bringing together leading companies, higher education institutions, research organisations and other stakeholders in the innovation process to tackle pressing societal challenges through the development of products, services, processes and business models, and also by nurturing innovative, entrepreneurial individuals.
+A KIC connects excellence-driven innovation hubs, the Co-location Centres, to become leading centres of excellence, competing and collaborating with other innovation hubs across the world.